 *The investment mix means the percentage of the fund invested in each investment type (shares, bonds, property etc)

-KiwiSaver scheme providers must give you an annual personal statement, and other managed funds may provide similar information.
+KiwiSaver scheme providers must give you a personal annual statement.
+Other managed funds may provide similar information.

-It also provides the information you need to make sure your account is correct, and you’re on track to achieve your KiwiSaver goal.
+It also provides the information you need to make sure your account is correct and you’re on trackwith your retirement savings.